 An additional initiative Keats is involved with is a group called the Joint Policy Board for Mathematics.
 Its role is to boost awareness among young people of the importance of STEM training.
 The Board provided students with special lectures, events, contests, and educational outings.

-Right here in our shop at Keats, we held an eight-week basic metalworking skills class in partnership with the Jane Addams Resource Corp (JARC).
+Right here in our plant at Keats, we held an eight-week basic metalworking skills class in partnership with the Jane Addams Resource Corp (JARC).
 The class was for our new employees to gain competency in basic metalworking.

 You may recall that about a year ago, we blogged about our paid internship program, which is yet another way of giving younger workers the readiness they need to be competitive in manufacturing.
 It has been extremely beneficial in helping us find the next generation of proficient workers.
 In fact, last year Keats hired and retained 15 new staff (average age 25), bringing the total number of its employees to 106.